Last Updated: 3rd January 2025 (V2025 1.2)

 Profit Share Arrangements

-In some cases, the intermediary may be a party to a profit-share arrangement with a product provider and will earn additional commission.
+Explanation of P. Sharing: the intermediary may be a party to a profit-share arrangement with a product provider and will earn additional commission.
 Any business arranged with these product providers on a client’s behalf will be placed with the product provider because that product provider is at the time of placement, the most suitable to meet the client’s requirements, taking all the client’s relevant information, demands and needs into account.
+At All times we have the best interests of the client in mind.

 Life Assurance/Investments/Pension Products